|

 branch supplies inclusive information for the governmental documents and

+activities.
 The site of the Government

 of the Macao SAR offers full information on the governmental information

 and activities in Chinese, English, and Portuguese.
+Legal Publishers and

 Vendors